 This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, information is presented for those years for which information is available.
+However, until a full 10 year trend is compiled, information is presented for those years for which information is available.

-See notes to financial statements and independent auditor's report.

-TOWNSHIP OF ST. CLAIR, ILLINOIS NOTES TO SCHEDULE OF CONTRIBUTIONS

-SUMMARY OF ACTUARIAL METHODS AND ASSUMPTIONS USED IN THE CALCULATION OF THE 2016 CONTRIBUTION RATE

-FOR THE YEAR ENDED MARCH 31, 2017
+TOWNSHIP OF ST. CLAIR, ILLINOIS NOTES TO SCHEDULE OF CONTRIBUTIONS SUMMARY OF ACTUARIAL METHODS AND ASSUMPTIONS USED IN THE CALCULATION OF THE 2018 CONTRIBUTION RATE FOR THE YEAR ENDED MARCH 31, 2019 each year, which is 12 months prior to the beginning of the fiscal year in which contributions are reported.